Keynote Speakers: Francis Percival and Stephanie Swane

 Each year we gather farmers, millers, bakers, maltsters, researchers, and grain enthusiasts from around the world for two days of intensive baking workshops, wood-fired oven building workshops, and discussions about grain growing and running grain businesses.
 Attendees choose from hands-on workshops, live demonstrations, lectures, panel discussions and more.

-We are thrilled to announce our 2017 Kneading Conference speakers:
+We are thrilled to announce our 2017 Kneading Conference Schedule: